 Welcome to the occupational therapy program at Nova Southeastern University, Tampa Bay Regional Campus (NSU Tampa Bay).
-The Department of Occupational Therapy publishes this manual to familiarize doctoral capstone students and mentors with the doctoral experiential component of the NSU entry-level Doctor of Occupational Therapy (OTD) program, which we refer to as doctoral capstone.
+The Department of Occupational Therapy publishes this manual to familiarize doctoral capstone students and content experts (referred to as mentors throughout this manual) with the doctoral experiential component of the NSU entry-level Doctor of Occupational Therapy (OTD) program, which we refer to as doctoral capstone.
 The manual includes information, guidance and official forms intended for use by faculty, students and mentors to navigate the collaborative process towards successful completion of the doctoral capstone required for graduation.